Meet Twitter Spaces

 2. Connect during cultural moments

 Twitter always lights up during big moments in music, sports, entertainment, and culture.
-If there’s a big moment that’s relevant to your brand — or if you just want to keep the after-party going — you can use Spaces to get fans in on the action.
+If there’s a big moment that’s relevant to your brand — or if you just want to keep the conversation going — you can use Spaces to get fans to do just that.

 3. Elevate diverse voices